A topic from the subject of Synthesis in Chemistry.

 Key Points

-• Photochemical synthesis involves the use of light energy to initiate chemical reactions.
+• Photochemical synthesis uses light energy to initiate chemical reactions.

-• Electrochemical synthesis involves the use of electrical energy to initiate chemical reactions.
+• Electrochemical synthesis uses electrical energy to initiate chemical reactions.

-• Both photochemical and electrochemical synthesis can be used to synthesize complex molecules from simpler starting materials.
+• Both methods synthesize complex molecules from simpler starting materials.

-• Photochemical and electrochemical synthesis are often more environmentally friendly than traditional synthetic methods.
+• They are often more environmentally friendly than traditional methods.

 Main Concepts